BforBen/front-template/index.md

     <h1>{{ site.title }}</h1>
 </div>

-This packages contains
+This packages contains the following two Razor template files:

  - _Layout.cshtml
  - Error.cshtml

-These files should not amended directly.
+These files should not amended directly as they will be over-written by future package updates.
 They can be configured and modified using the following options.
+If further configuration is required, please [log an issue](https://github.com/GuildfordBC/front-template/issues/new).

 ## Layout configuration